Top 10 pubs with best drinks in Chicago

-When planning a trip to Chicago, leafing through multipage guides, or endless blog posts of avid travelers, it's easy to get confused and choose not what you want.
+When planning travel to Chicago, leafing through multipage guides, or endless blog posts of avid travellers, it's easy to get confused and choose not what you want.
 This is especially true of places where you'll want to spend time after a busy day of excursions and walks.

 10. The Monk's Pub

-A wide range of dishes on the menu will be to the taste of both true connoisseurs of American traditions and culinary snobs from Europe, who want to feel at home anywhere globally, ordering a classic Caesar and something like a croissant.
+A wide range of dishes on the menu of one of the best places to go for drinks in Chicago will be to the taste of both true connoisseurs of American traditions and culinary snobs from Europe, who want to feel at home anywhere globally, ordering a classic Caesar and something like a croissant.

 Despite the vast assortment of alcohol, the number of varieties of which exceeds a hundred, the regulars of "Pub Monk" most often prefer mead.
-Yes, surprisingly, the berry drink from Arizona's most famous mead factory is incredibly popular with visitors and residents of Chicago.
+Yes, surprisingly, the berry drink from Arizona's most famous mead factory in this one of the top pubs in Chicago is incredibly popular with visitors and residents of Chicago.

 If you want to taste the atmosphere of adventurous America, order a pint of light beer with the seductive name Yum Yum and one of the Monk's signature burgers.
 Even if you are a vegetarian, the caring chefs at The Monk's Pub will take your individual wishes into account.